-Background 6 Motions were passed at the 2023 AGM, and each implied actions for BASW and Council.This is an overview report of progress on these motions.
+Background 6 Motions were passed at the 2023 AGM, and each implied actions for BASW and Council.
+This is an overview report of progress on these motions.
 Further information will be given in the Policy General Meeting and questions will be taken.
 Issues Motions update - summary Motion 1 - Life achievement award for June Thoburn Passed.
 The award was presented to June at the AGM Subsequent to this, the Recognition and Remuneration Committee and Chief Executive have been working on a standard approach to nominating people for lifetime achievement awards and this will be announced at the AGM on 5 June 2024.
-Motion 2 - Israel state apartheid against Palestinians Original motion fell as Council amendments were accepted.
+Motion 2 - Israel state apartheid against Palestinians Motion two was amended by a vote of the members.
 The Motion 2 (Amended) was passed.
 View the motion here (member login required)